jpreese/CSharpUnitTestingBestPractices/README.md

 While there may be value in promoting a private method to `internal` or `public` for the purposes of testing in some cases, you are encouraged to think about if it is actually necessary.

 ### Stub Static References
 One of the principles of a unit test is that it must have full control of the system under test.
-This can be problematic when production code includes calls to static references such as `DateTime.Now` or `Random()`.
+This can be problematic when production code includes calls to static references (e.g. `DateTime.Now`).
 Consider the following code

 ```csharp
 public bool CanPerformOperation()